BharatDadwaria/Web-Mining-NLP-and-Information-Retrieval/README.md

 # Web-Mining-and-Information-Retrival
-Mining the Web and playing with Information retrival.
-Going towards the NLP and Performing Machine Learning algorithm
+Mining the Web and playing with Information retrieval.
+Going towards the NLP and Performing Machine Learning algorithms.